 How do I get a personal pension?

 Setting up a personal pension should be simple and straight forward.
-At St Barts Finance we pride ourselves on our excellent reputation for customer service and financial advice across Bournemouth Poole & Dorset.
+At St Barts Finance we pride ourselves on our excellent reputation for customer service and financial advice across Bournemouth, Poole & Salisbury.
 To book an appointment to discuss setting up a regular contribution to a new personal pension call us on 01202 520 550 or use the book an appointment online button to arrange an appointment at a time and office that suits you.

 The value of investments and any income from them can fall as well as rise and you may not get back the original amount invested.